SUrvival Control Chart EStimation Software in R: the success package: Introduction

-The main contribution of this article is to present the \proglang{R} \citep{R} package \pkg{success} (SUrvival Control Chart EStimation Software), a tool for constructing quality control charts on survival data.
+The main contribution of this article is to present the R package \CRANpkg{success} (SUrvival Control Chart EStimation Software), a tool for constructing quality control charts on survival data.
 With this package, we aim to fill the gap in available open source software for the construction of control charts on survival data.
-The primary goal of \pkg{success} is to allow users to easily construct the BK- and CGR-CUSUM; moreover, \pkg{success} can also be used to construct the discrete time funnel plot \citep{spiegelhalter} and the Bernoulli CUSUM chart \citep{steiner2000} on survival data without manually dichotomizing the outcomes.
+The primary goal of \CRANpkg{success} is to allow users to easily construct the BK- and CGR-CUSUM; moreover, \CRANpkg{success} can also be used to construct the discrete time funnel plot (Spiegelhalter 2005) and the Bernoulli CUSUM chart (Steiner et al. 2000) on survival data without manually dichotomizing the outcomes.
 This way, users can determine the possible gain in detection speed by using continuous time quality control methods over some popular discrete time methods.
-Our aim is to have \pkg{success} become the reference package for users looking to compute control charts for survival outcomes.

 The article is structured as follows.
-In Section \ref{theory-and-models}, we briefly describe the theory that underlines the control charts presented in the package.
-Section \ref{the-r-package-success} then explains how to prepare the input data and describes the functions and their arguments.
-For the reader not interested in technical details, only Subsection \ref{the-parameter-assist-function} is of interest.
-In Section \ref{application}, the control charts in the package are applied to data based on a clinical trial for breast cancer.
-Finally, the article ends with a discussion about the methods presented.
+In Section \hyperlink{sec:TheoryandModels}{Theory and models} we briefly describe the theory that underlines the control charts presented in the package.
+Section \hyperlink{sec:Rpkgsuccess}{The R package success} shows how to prepare the input data and describes the main functions and their arguments.
+For the reader not interested in technical details, a helper function is described in Section \hyperlink{sec:parassistfct}{The parameter-assist function}.
+The control charts in the package are then applied to data based on a clinical trial for breast cancer in the \hyperlink{sec:application}{Application} section.
+Finally, the article ends with a \hyperlink{discussion}{Discussion} about the methods presented.